coderamen666/srd-v3.5-md/basic-rules-and-legal/planes.md

 You can change the immediate environment as a result of tangible effort.

-*Highly Morphic:* On a plane with this trait, features of the plane change so frequently that it's difficult to keep a particular area stable.
+*Highly Morphic:* On a plane with this trait, features of the plane change so frequently that it’s difficult to keep a particular area stable.
 Such planes may react dramatically to specific spells, sentient thought, or the force of will.
 Others change for no reason.